the-teachingRSE-project/competencies/competencies.md

-      skills may be challenging and is often not the core aim.& RSE teams should support their team members, especially when working individually on a project, to explore new tools and approaches, make relevant contacts and learn more about the project domain.& Likely to be an area of interest for an embedded development team but if they are researchers, they may not have the local knowledge or contacts to know where to look.&
+      skills may be challenging and is often not the core aim.& RSE teams should support their team members, especially when working individually on a project, to explore new tools and approaches, make relevant contacts and learn more about the research in the project domain.& Likely to be an area of interest for an embedded development team but if they are researchers, they defintely have curiosity in their domain.
+      A curiosity for tools would be appreciated.&
     As per Individual (RSE team).&
-    Organizations can work with relevant groups locally to help share information on new technical processes and tooling, and facilitate training.
+    Organizations should reach out to relevant groups locally to help share information on new technical processes and tooling, and facilitate training.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%